-(3) The Ministry of Finance may [...] exclude companies from the investment universe of the Fund if there is an unacceptable risk that the company contributes to or is responsible for: a) serious or systematic human rights violations, such as murder, torture, deprivation of liberty, forced labour, the worst forms of child labour and other child exploitation; b) serious violations of the rights of individuals in situations of war or conflict; c) severe environmental damage; d) gross corruption; e) other particularly serious violations of fundamental ethical norms."172 activities considered to be unethical. and provides corresponding recommendations.
+(3) The Ministry of Finance may [...] exclude companies from the investment universe of the Fund if there is an unacceptable risk that the company contributes to or is responsible for: a) serious or systematic human rights violations, such as murder, torture, deprivation of liberty, forced labour, the worst forms of child labour and other child exploitation; b) serious violations of the rights of individuals in situations of war or conflict; c) severe environmental damage; d) gross corruption; e) other particularly serious violations of fundamental ethical norms."173

+The Fund has an Ethics Council that analyses cases and presents corresponding reports to the Ministry of Finance regarding Norway's potential for complicity in activities considered to be unethical. and provides corresponding recommendations.
 Around fifty companies have been subject to exclusionary measures in terms of investment, or else have been targeted for divestment by the Fund.
 The companies subject to such actions for severe environmental damages are the following: Lingui Development Berhad Ltd (16 February 2011); Samling Global Ltd (23 August 2010); Norilsk Nickel (31 October 2009); Barrick Gold Corp (30 November 2008); Rio Tinto Plc.
 (30 June 2008); Rio Tinto Ltd (30 June 2008); Madras Aluminium Company (31 October 2007); Sterlite Industries Ltd (31 October 2007); Vedanta Resources Plc.
-(31 October 2007); Freeport McMoRan Copper & Gold Inc. (31 May 2006).173 Another company, South Africa's DRDGOLD Ltd., was excluded in 2007 but readmitted by the Fund in 2009.
+(31 October 2007); Freeport McMoRan Copper & Gold Inc. (31 May 2006).174 Another company, South Africa's DRDGOLD Ltd., was excluded in 2007 but readmitted by the Fund in 2009.